dftd3/simple-dftd3/README.md

 in Fortran via the [`dftd3` module](https://dftd3.readthedocs.io/en/latest/api/fortran.html),
 with the C interface by including the [`dftd3.h` header](https://dftd3.readthedocs.io/en/latest/api/c.html), or in Python by using the [`dftd3` module](https://dftd3.readthedocs.io/en/latest/api/python.html).
+Additionally, the geometric counter-poise correction (see [*JCP* **136**, 154101 (2012)](https://dx.doi.org/10.1063/1.3700154)) is available to correct for basis set superposition errors and construct composite electronic structure methods of the 3c family.

 ## Installation